 When using one, you’ll be using techniques that are time-honored and give a truly authentic shave.

 Originally, they were used by barbers to shape sideburns, hairlines, and the neck.
 Their disposable nature made it easy to maintain sanitation.

-By using a shavette, you’ll be taking part in this long-standing tradition and can feel confident you’re getting a “real” shave.
+By using the best shavette, you’ll be taking part in this long-standing tradition and can feel confident you’re getting a “real” shave.

-By choosing a shavette over a traditional straight blade razor, you’ll save money because the kinds of blades needed are much less expensive than cartridge blades.
+By choosing a shavette over a traditional straight razor, you’ll save money because the kinds of razor blades needed are much less expensive than cartridge blades.

 The control it gives you will allow for an incredibly close and precise shave.
 There’s nothing in between your stubble and the blade.

-You can’t get much closer than that.
+You can’t get much closer than that with straight razors.
 A shavette might also be the best razor for sensitive skin because it’s a one-use-only function can keep bacteria at bay.

-Because the blades are just metal, it’s much easier to send the blades off to recycling.
-There are no plastic pieces to work around.
+Because the razor blades are just metal, it’s much easier to send the blades off to recycling.
+There are no plastic pieces to work around like with straight razors.

 Sometimes disposable options can harm the environment, but these blades are an exception!